Create and deploy a Lambda Function in Node.js with AWS CDK

 Check if the installation succeeded by running: cdk --version

-Create the project with CDK
+Create the project with AWS CDK v2

 Now, create a folder that will hold the source code of our project.

-mkdir node-app-cdk
+mkdir lambda-node-cdk

-cd node-app-cdk
+cd lambda-node-cdk

-cdk init sample-app --language typescript
+cdk init --language typescript

-This is a classic minimal Node.js project with Typescript but, there are some files to focus on:
+This is a classic minimal Node.js project with TypeScript, but there are some files to focus on:

 • lib/lambda-node-cdk-stack.ts is where your CDK application's main stack is defined.
 This is the file we'll be spending most of our time in.